ChirpyC/EZMobSpawns/README.md

   > ##
   >
-  > Defaults to all vanilla overworld if omitted.
+  > Defaults to all vanilla overworld biomes if omitted.
 </details>
 <details>
   <summary> <code>placement</code> A list of allowed placements</summary>